Warrior Buried 1,000 Years Ago May Have Been Non-Binary

 Based on the knowledge of medieval burial practices at the time, researchers initially believed the grave belonged to a woman.

 The individual was buried wearing a feminine dress and jewelry, items commonly associated with a womanโ€™s burial in that era.
-However, scientists were puzzled by the presence of two swords among the grave goods.

 Instead of assuming the site belonged to a ‘warrior woman,’ this discovery led researchers to conclude that the grave might actually hold the remains of two individuals.